 The Restraint Data Collection Tool in the Security Portal has been enhanced to include notification of injury.
-This data collection tool is only for Massachusetts enrolled students and only for restraints occurring during the school day.
+This data collection tool is only for restraints occurring during the school day.
 If you do not have access to the Security Portal, please contact your Directory Administrator.

 Note: A State Assigned Student Identifier (SASID) is required for each the student entered in this application.
 If the student does not have a SASID number, you must assign a SASID prior to entering the restraint into the application.

 Prevention of Physical Restraint and Requirements If Used (603 CMR 46.00) Online Learning Tool

 School and District Profiles — Student Restraints Report